Scotland's landscapes are glorious in winter and there's plenty to keep road-trippers entertained.

 Our car hire partner looks after our customers exceptionally well, and we'll always be on hand too if you need us.
-Please save the Arnold Clark emergency roadside assistance number in your phone.
-Of course, very few people ever need it - but if you do, you'll be super grateful to your past self for thinking ahead.
-The Arnold Clark 24-hour emergency number is 0141 332 2622.
-Please also save the Tartan Road emergency number: 01631 402066.
+The Arnold Clark 24-hour emergency number is 0141 332 2622, and we recommend saving it in your phone before you depart.
+Of course, very few people ever need it - but if you do, you'll be super grateful to your past self for thinking ahead!

-At the Tartan Road, we always advise our guests to aim to arrive at their overnight accommodation with daylight to spare.
+At the Tartan Road, we always advise our guests to aim to arrive at their overnight accommodation with plenty of daylight to spare.
 During the Scottish summer, the nights are long and in many places it barely gets dark, but in winter this requires more foresight.
-Sunsets in December, January and February are very early (can be as early as 3pm) and it may not get properly light until after 9am.
+Sunsets in December, January and February happen very early (can be as early as 3pm) and it may not get properly light until after 9am.
 You should factor this in when deciding when to set off on your drive, and where and how long to stop along the way.
-Part of the experience of driving in Scotland is enjoying the amazing views, which is best done in daylight anyway, and we're sure you'll be keen to warm up by the fire with a dram!
+Part of the experience of driving in Scotland is enjoying the amazing views, which is best done in daylight anyway!

 Quality, not quantity